 • Create "me-time" that actually feels restorative.

-Think of it as your “evening reset button”—a chance to close one chapter and start the next on your terms.
+Look at this as your "evening reset button" that allows you to end one chapter and begin the next on your terms.

-Moms often go straight into “productivity mode,” but the first step of your bedtime reset is to slow your mind.
+Usually, moms enter the productivity mode instantly.
+Still, the first step of doing your bedtime reset is to slow your mind.

 • Dim the lights about 30 minutes before you want to sleep.